Digital technologies professional learning

 The programme has shown itself to be an effective demonstration of the DT&HM content at work, both for students and teachers.

-Now accepting bookings for term 1 2020 for both English-medium and Māori-medium classes in decile 1–3 schools.
+Bookings are open and filling fast for all terms in 2020 for both English-medium and Māori-medium classes in decile 1–3 schools.

 Regional visit locations are being confirmed for 2020, register to indicate interest.